unknownASDFI/translate-animation-client-bot/README.md

 you should send message with this format:
 ```
-trasnlate to language_name
+translate to language_name
 this is your texts it can contain emojis,digits,...
 and it can be more thn one or tow lines...
 ```
 example

 ```
-trasnlate to fa
+translate to fa
 Hi Guys!
 How Are you?
 ```